Recruiting Contractors vs Employees: What’s the Difference?

 - In order to successfully recruit independent talent, it’s important to consider the best way to create an experience that’s different from recruiting traditional employees.

-Independent contractors and employees are two very different pools of talent and there are big differences when it comes to recruiting each type of talent.
+Attracting independent talent is different from recruiting employees, because independent professionals operate as businesses and often choose clients based on project opportunities rather than traditional job factors.
 In order to successfully attract, retain, and re-engage independent workers, it’s important to focus on building a recruiting strategy that is specifically designed to meet the needs of these workers.

 “Independent contractor” is a legal term for workers who are not labeled “employees” by the IRS.
 The general rule of thumb is that workers are considered to be independent contractors if a client only has control over the results of the work that is done, not how or when it will be done.
 Independent contractors operate as their own business entities, often working as sole proprietors or through a legal business entity.